 Resident Evil Village Deluxe Edition

-You will need PlayStation Plus (must be 18 to subscribe, then create sub-accounts for younger players who need be set as 13 or older) to play online with PlayStation 4 or PlayStation 5.
+You need to purchase a PlayStation Plus subscription to play online with PlayStation 4 or PlayStation 5.

 - Standard Edition, which includes only the game

 - Deluxe edition, which comes with the Trauma Pack, which includes a new gun, some music, a visual filter and more.
 You can buy the trauma pack as an add-on to the Standard Edition.